Author: Gary Morgan

 Author: Gary Morgan | Categories: Customer Service

 In any growing business, invisible operational inefficiencies often create a gap between making a sale and ensuring client satisfaction.
-As a Managing Director, you understand that removing service friction is not just a responsibility for your team; it is a strategic necessity to protect your net margins.
-Furthermore, it ensures your commercial engine remains lean as you scale toward that £20M milestone.
+As a Managing Director, you understand that removing service friction through effective systems, communication, and Customer Service Training is not just a responsibility for your team; it is a strategic necessity to protect your net margins.
 When your organisation reaches the £5M+ threshold, the “Founder-led” approach to client care often begins to leak profit.
 This occurs when the business relies on your personal heroics rather than repeatable systems.
 Therefore, you must shift from reactive problem-solving to a proactive commercial architecture to sustain growth.

 Read more